 So then, Yahweh lied all over the place in the Old Testament, and here in the Gospels, Jesus is intentionally raising false hopes about how swiftly He’ll return.
 This is about accommodating His disciples’ lack of faith.
 If they were really grasping who He was, they wouldn’t need Him to be reigning as some earthly king in Israel, nor would they need Him to be sticking around in visible form.
 But they’re not grasping who He is, so the idea of His physical absence from earth is devastating to them.
 To counter this, Jesus tells them that His glorious Second Coming is going to happen so soon that some of them will live to see it.
 Of course this is an absolute crock, but it’s what the disciples need to believe right now.
 Jesus then decides to give Peter, James and John an extra boost by inviting them to witness His famous Transfiguration.

 So what exactly was the Transfiguration?
 It was a big sensual show that Jesus put on to help His three closest disciples get through the horror of His upcoming crucifixion.
 We have to realize that to Old Covenant Jews, there was nothing in the Old Testament about the Messiah getting crucified.
 They didn’t read those Scriptures with our post cross bias, and at the time Isaiah spoke those famous passages about Jesus being a sacrifice for our sins, crucifixion hadn’t even been invented yet.
 Yahweh intentionally kept His language very vague so as to leave the true meaning of those passages extremely unclear.
-Yahweh also said human sacrifice was an abomination and nothing about the crucifixion of Christ by a bunch of pagan soldiers qualified as a valid sin offering according to Yahweh’s Old Covenant Laws (see How the Cross Broke the Law).
+Yahweh also said human sacrifice was an abomination and nothing about the crucifixion of Christ by a bunch of pagan soldiers qualified as a valid sin offering according to Yahweh’s Old Covenant Laws.

 Why was Yahweh so vague about Christ’s Divinity and suicidal mission in the Old Testament?
 Because He didn’t want anyone in Old Testament times grasping the fact that there were any other Gods besides Him.
-Until Christ showed up, Yahweh claimed to be the only God in existence (see Why did Yahweh lie about being the only God in existence?).
+Until Christ showed up, Yahweh claimed to be the only God in existence.
 While He does drop hints about the Divinity of Jesus in the Old Testament, those hints are very few and worded in a way that would ensure they would go over the heads of monotheistic, Old Covenant believers.